French Quarter Walking Tour, Charleston

 8) Pink House

-Distinct from the Olde Pinke House in Savannah, this picturesque abode, claimed to be the oldest masonry residence in Charleston and the second oldest in the nation, was constructed between 1694 and 1712 using 18-inch-thick Bermuda Stone, a coral stone originating from West India, which gave it an innate pink hue.
+Distinct from the Olde Pinke House in Savannah, GA, this picturesque abode claims to be the oldest masonry residence in Charleston and the second oldest in the nation, constructed between 1694 and 1712.
+The applied 18-inch-thick Bermuda Stone, a coral stone from West India, gave it an innate pink hue.
 Although it has been repainted since, the current color retains its distinctive character.

-The building's architectural peculiarity is evident in its design, featuring low ceilings and just one room on each of its three floors.
+The building's architectural peculiarity is also evident in its design, featuring low ceilings and just one room on each of the three floors.
 The roof, crafted from pantiles akin to those on the Powder Magazine, dates to the 18th century when the house functioned as a tavern (rumored to have had a brothel upstairs) catering to sailors, merchants, and pirates passing through Charleston's port in search of "whiskey, wenches, and wittles".
-You see, this area of Charleston, now fashionable, was once rather disreputable, known for rowdy nights.
+This area of Charleston, now fashionable, back in the day was rather disreputable, known for rowdy nights.

 Why You Should Visit:

-There are few remaining cobblestone streets in town, and none are more delightful than the one found here.
+There are few remaining cobblestone streets in town, and none is more delightful than this one.
 Lovely setting!

 9